GRAINS-Corn tumbles 4 percent on USDA acreage forecast shock

 * Soy losses limited by smaller acreage outlook, stocks

-* Wheat contracts rise on low spring wheat acres view (Updates with closing prices, monthly performance)
+* Wheat contracts rise on low spring wheat acres view (Recasts throughout, adds quotes, updates prices, changes byline, dateline from previous SYDNEY/PARIS)

 By Karl Plume